fcrepo4-labs/fcrepo-api-x-demo/README.md

 *!!!
 If you have modified the environment file, you must be sure to substitute the correct URL and port in the instructions below.*

 * Visit `http://localhost:8080/fcrepo/rest` and see the Fedora REST API web page
-* Visit `http://localhost:9102/jsonld/` to directly invoke an Amherst service and see a JSON LD representation of the root Fedora container.
 * Visit `http://localhost/fcrepo/rest` and see a Fedora resource as exposed by API-X

 Once you can verify that the environment is up and working, move on to some of the sample [API-X exercises](exercises/README.md).